Only do this. If you want to catch them.

 - Fish Harder.
 That is Guide Eric Mondragon’s theory.
 Just fish harder.
 I don’t think I know what that means, but you can assign your own definition.

 - Hero Casts or Hail Mary’s.
-Don’t do it til the final seconds are not he clock.
+Don’t do it til the final seconds are on the clock.
 Yes, utilize this often futile tool, but only when the time presents itself.

 - Long casts, short drifts.
 That is key.
 Those who try to drift the fly 22′ towards said rising fish, generally